Stolen car crashes after police chase in Rotorua, driver on the run

 "He had blood coming out of his head".

-She said police dogs later arrived at the scene as did firefighters and electricians checking power poles.
+She said police dogs later arrived at the scene, as did firefighters and electricians checking power poles.

 "I just thought 'oh what a morning'."